 I took about four years of piano as a child.
 I used to trade lessons for weeding this woman’s front garden in south London where my family lived.
 I got about as far as murdering some basic Bach, as well as “The Blue Danube” and “Fur Elise”.
 I enjoyed playing them a lot… Who wouldn’t, even though they were probably painful for other people to hear.
 Miss Garde was quite strict as a piano teacher, but I will always be thankful for her encouragement.
+My lessons were never on a fancy baby grand piano, but they were enough for me to know that music was in my blood and I wanted it to stay there.
 I’ve played mostly rock, blues, folk, traditional, Latin, soul, all sorts of stuff over the years, and that early musical training has given me a solid foundation to build on.

 I switched to guitar when I was about fourteen years old and became immersed in rock and blues.
 My older brother, John, used to play Dave Brubeck records around the house, so I had some jazz going in also, although I was light years from understanding it.
 My friend and I formed a band at school called THE STRANGERS.
 I remember we once played at a school concert in front of parents and children.
 Terry and I wore suits with Wyatt Earp bow ties.
 We only had one amplifier between us, but as soon as they opened the curtains the kids leaped up out of their seats and went wild, dancing around while their parents looked on in bewilderment.
 We played a tune I came up with which was basically a pulsating rock ‘n’ roll beat played on the bottom two strings of my guitar.
 I called it “Twist And Twang”.
 I don’t think we were very good, but I suppose we sort of represented the rebellious spirit that encompassed this new thing called rock ‘n’ roll, and the kids responded with a suitable degree of irreverence to authority.
 Little did we know that the spirit of freedom, experimentation, and questioning swirling all around us that night, would later solidify around the mid-Sixties with bands like PINK FLOYD, Jimi Hendrix, TRAFFIC, JEFFERSON AIRPLANE and THE GRATEFUL DEAD, as well as author Ken Kesey and the psychedelic movement!
 Our first little school rock band only had two guitars; we had no drummer or bass player and we didn’t sing, but the reaction of our peers, especially the girls, I must say, sowed a seed that stayed with me and set me off on a long career in music.